fadoss/umaudemc/README.md

 model check the given formula.
 The default order can be overwritten using the `--backend` argument followed by a comma-separated list of backend names as they appear in the table.

+For the probabilistic model-checking command `pcheck`, the [PRISM](https://www.prismmodelchecker.org/) model checker is required.
+If not installed in the system path, its location should be provided using the `PRISM_PATH` environment variable.

 Moreover, to read test cases specifications in YAML, the [PyYAML](https://pypi.org/project/pyaml/) package is required.